Labor induction: Non-pharmaceutical

-When to induce

-The American Congress of Obstetricians and Gynecologists has recommended against elective induction before 39 weeks if there is no medical indication and the cervix is unfavorable.
-One recent study indicates that labor induction at term (41 weeks) or post-term reduces the rate of caesarean section by 12%, and also reduces fetal death.

-Some observational/retrospective studies have shown that non-indicated, elective inductions before the 41st week of gestation are associated with an increased risk of requiring a caesarean section.
-Randomized clinical trials have not addressed this question.
-However, researchers have found that multiparous women who undergo labor induction without medical indicators are not predisposed to caesarean sections.
+Timing and risks

+Labor induction before 39 weeks of pregnancy is not recommended unless there the mother or her child would be at risk otherwise.
+Some medical guidelines recommend waiting until 41 weeks with low-risk pregnancies before induction.
 Doctors and pregnant women should have a discussion of risks and benefits when considering an induction of labor in the absence of an accepted medical indication.
-There is insufficient evidence to determine if inducing a women's labor at home is a safe and effective approach for both the women and the baby.

-Studies have shown a slight increase in risk of infant mortality for births in the 41st and particularly 42nd week of gestation, as well as a higher risk of injury to the mother and child.
-Due to the increasing risks of advanced gestation, induction appears to reduce the risk for caesarean delivery after 41 weeks' gestation and possibly earlier.
-Inducing labour after 41 weeks of completed gestion is likely to reduce the risk of perinatal death and stillbirth compared with waiting for labour to start spontaneously.

-Inducing labor before 39 weeks in the absence of a medical indication (such as hypertension, IUGR, or pre-eclampsia) increases the risk of complications of prematurity including difficulties with respiration, infection, feeding, jaundice, neonatal intensive care unit admissions, and perinatal death.
+Inducing labor before 39 weeks in the absence of a medical indication (such as hypertension, intrauterine growth restriction, or pre-eclampsia) increases the risk of complications of prematurity including difficulties with respiration, infection, feeding, jaundice, neonatal intensive care unit admissions, and perinatal death.
+Inducing labor after 34 weeks and before 37 weeks in women with pregnancy-related hypertensive disorders (pre-eclampsia, eclampsia, gestational hypertension) may lead to better outcomes for the woman but does not improve or worsen outcomes for the baby.

+Postterm pregnancies lasting beyond 41–42 weeks are associated with increased risks of stillbirth, neonatal death and caesarean section which can be reduced by inducing labor.

-Inducing labour after 34 weeks and before 37 weeks in women with hypertensive disorders (pre-eclampsia, eclampsia, pregnancy-induced hypertension) may lead to better outcomes for the woman but does not improve or worsen outcomes for the baby.
-More research is needed to produce more certain results.
-If waters break (membranes rupture) between 24 and 37 weeks' gestation, waiting for the labour to start naturally with careful monitoring of the woman and baby is more likely to lead to healthier outcomes.
+If waters break (membranes rupture) between 24 and 37 weeks' gestation, waiting for the labor to start naturally with careful monitoring of the woman and baby is more likely to lead to healthier outcomes.
 For women over 37 weeks pregnant whose babies are suspected of not coping well in the womb, it is not yet clear from research whether it is best to have an induction or caesarean immediately, or to wait until labour happens by itself.
 Similarly, there is not yet enough research to show whether it is best to deliver babies prematurely if they are not coping in the womb or whether to wait so that they are less premature when they are born.